pyth-network/pyth-sdk-rs/examples/cw-contract/README.md

 ### Troubleshooting

 When deploying the contract, you may encounter gateway timeout or account sequence mismatch errors.
-If this happens, check terra finder to determine if your transaction succeeded -- sometimes transactions succeed despite timing out.
+If this happens, check Terra Finder to determine if your transaction succeeded -- sometimes transactions succeed despite timing out.
 Note that the deployment script submits multiple transactions.
 If any of them fails, simply rerun the entire script; there is no problem re-running the successful transactions.